2006 United States House of Representatives elections in Illinois: District 6

 According to FEC filings, both candidates received donations from various political action committees.
 As of June 30, 2006, Roskam received more contributions from political committees formed by sitting legislators than any other non-incumbent Congressional candidate in the nation.
 A Roskam campaign spokesman credited House Speaker Dennis Hastert for those contributions.

+Predictions

 District 7

 Incumbent Democratic Congressman Danny K. Davis opted to run for a sixth term in the House of Representatives and did not face a serious challenge in this solidly liberal district based in southern and western Chicago and the western Chicagoan suburbs.
 Davis swamped Republican challenger Charles Hutchinson with well over eighty percent of the vote, securing another term in this African-American majority district.